Postville raid: Aaron Rubashkin, Sholom Rubashkin, Billmeyer, Althouse, and Freund

 In September 2008, Aaron Rubashkin, his son Sholom Rubashkin, as well as the company's human resources manager, Elizabeth Billmeyer, and two office employees, Laura Althouse and Karina Freund, were charged for child labor violations.
 State child labor charges against Aaron Rubashkin were dropped, and he was never charged federally.

 In October 2008, Althouse pleaded guilty to one count of conspiracy to harbor illegal aliens and one count of aggravated identity theft.
 She was sentenced to two years federal probation, Freund to one year of probation.
 Billmeyer was sentenced to one year and one day in prison, to be followed by two years of supervised release for harboring undocumented aliens and accepting counterfeit resident alien cards.
 After she agreed to plead guilty to state child labor charges under an agreement with the state, her sentence was reduced to eight months.
 Former human resources assistant Penny Hanson was sentenced to two years probation on January 7, 2010.
-In 2010, state child law charges were dropped against former Agriprocessors supervisor Jeff Heasley, who had his case separated from the other defendants.
+In 2010, state child labor charges were dropped against former Agriprocessors supervisor Jeff Heasley, who had his case separated from the other defendants.

 On October 30, 2008, Sholom Rubashkin was arrested and charged with conspiracy to harbor undocumented aliens for profit, aiding and abetting document fraud, and aiding and abetting aggravated identity theft.
 He was released on conditions that he wear a GPS ankle bracelet, limit his travel to the Northern District of Iowa, surrender his passport and his wife′s passport, and provide a $1 million appearance bond with $500,000 to be secured.
 On November 14, 2008, he was arrested again on a charge of a $35 million bank fraud.

 Beebe

-On November 21, 2008, Sholom Rubashkin, Brent Beebe, one of two operations managers at the Agriprocessors plant, poultry managers Hosam Amara and Zeev Levi, and human resources employee Karina Freund were indicted with charges including conspiracy, harboring illegal aliens, aggravated identity theft, document fraud and bank fraud.
+On November 21, 2008, Sholom Rubashkin, Brent Beebe, poultry managers Hosam Amara and Zeev Levi, and human resources employee Karina Freund were indicted on charges including conspiracy, harboring illegal aliens, aggravated identity theft, document fraud and bank fraud.
 Beebe pleaded guilty in January 2010 to conspiracy to commit document fraud as part of a plea agreement with the government.
-In the plea, Beebe admitted that he conspired with former vice president Sholom Rubashkin and others a week before the May 12, 2008 immigration raid at the plant to buy fake identification documents for 19 employees.
+In the plea, Beebe admitted that he had conspired with Sholom (identified in the proceedings as a former vice president) and others a week before the May 12, 2008 immigration raid at the plant to buy fake identification documents for 19 employees.
 He was sentenced to 10 months in prison on May 26, 2010.
 The charges against Freund were dismissed.